What is finance lease accounting under ASC 842 and how does it work?

 Navigating the complexities of lease accounting under ASC 842 can seem overwhelming.
 However, with a clear understanding of the basic principles and some practical examples, you can confidently account for finance leases and ensure accurate financial reporting for your organization.
 In this blog post, we will break down the key concepts of finance lease accounting and provide approachable explanations and examples to help you master this topic.

-Finance leases are a type of lease arrangement where the lessee obtains the right to use an asset for the major part of its economic life.
-This results in a requirement to recognize the leased asset as well as the corresponding lease liability on the balance sheet, reflecting the lessee’s control and obligation to pay for the leased asset.
+A finance lease is a lease where the lessee obtains the right to use an asset for the major part of its economic life, requiring recognition of the leased asset and corresponding lease liability on the balance sheet.
+This results in a requirement to recognize the leased asset as well as the corresponding lease liability on the balance sheet, reflecting the lessee's control and obligation to pay for the leased asset.

 To determine if a lease qualifies as a finance lease under ASC 842, there are specific criteria that must be met.
 These criteria include the transfer of ownership at the end of the lease term, the option to purchase the leased asset at a bargain price, the lease term covering a significant portion of the asset's economic life, and the present value of lease payments exceeding substantially all of the asset's fair value.

-Once a lease is identified as a finance lease, it must be recognized and measured correctly in the lessee’s financial statements.
+At lease commencement, the lessee records both the ROU asset and the lease liability on the balance sheet at the present value of future lease payments, with the ROU asset subsequently amortized on a straight-line basis over the lease term.
 The lessee shall record the right-of-use (ROU) asset and the lease liability on the balance sheet at the present value of the lease payments.
 The lease liability represents the present value of the remaining lease payments, including interest, which is calculated using the effective interest rate method.

 The ROU asset is initially recorded at the same amount as the lease liability, unless reconciling items such as deferred rent, prepaid rent or lease incentives exist and is subsequently amortized over the lease term.
 The amortization is typically recognized on a straight-line basis, unless another systematic basis is more representative of the pattern in which the lessee expects to consume the ROU asset's future economic benefits.

-Presentation and disclosure requirements are an important aspect of finance lease accounting under ASC 842.
-The financial statements should provide clear and transparent information about the nature, amount, timing, and uncertainty of the lessee’s cash flows pertaining to finance leases.
+ASC 842 requires both qualitative and quantitative disclosures for finance leases, including the nature of the leases, significant assumptions used in measuring lease liabilities, and a maturity analysis of future lease payments.
+The financial statements should provide clear and transparent information about the nature, amount, timing, and uncertainty of the lessee's cash flows pertaining to finance leases.

 ASC 842 requires qualitative and quantitative disclosures related to finance leases, including information about the nature of the leases, the significant assumptions used in measuring lease liabilities, maturity analysis of lease liabilities, and other relevant lease-related information.
 These disclosures help users of the financial statements better understand the impact of finance leases on the organization's financial position, performance, and cash flows.
 To learn more about the disclosure requirements please visit our blog post.

-Under the previous lease accounting standard (ASC 840), leases were classified as either capital leases or operating leases.
+Under ASC 840, capital leases were recorded on the balance sheet while operating leases were not.
+Under ASC 842, both finance and operating leases must be recognized on the balance sheet as ROU assets and lease liabilities, eliminating the off-balance-sheet treatment for operating leases.
 Capital leases were recognized on the balance sheet, similar to finance leases under ASC 842, while operating leases were not recorded on the balance sheet at all.
 ASC 842 eliminated that distinction between capital leases and operating leases for lessees and requires all leases, including operating leases, to be recognized on the balance sheet as ROU assets and lease liabilities.

 This change in lease accounting treatment has significant implications for organizations' financial statements, as it affects their balance sheet, income statement, and cash flow statement.
 Understanding the differences between the previous capital lease accounting and the current finance lease accounting under ASC 842 is crucial for accurate financial reporting and compliance with the updated standard.